-In this tutorial, we’ll show you how make glowing garland (yes, garland that lights up) with a little help from Circuit Sticker LEDs and conductive fabric tape!
+In this tutorial, we’ll show you how make Glowing Garland (yes, a paper circuit streamer that lights up) with a little help from Circuit Sticker LEDs and conductive fabric tape!

 Have you ever made a paper chain to count down the days to a special occasion, strung popcorn on a string as a decoration, or draped streamers around a room to help celebrate a birthday?
 All across the world, spanning culture and time, garland has gone hand in hand with celebration!
 For example, floral and foliage garlands have been depicted in artwork spanning thousands of years.
 And colorful punched paper (papel picado) flags, lavishly strung over the streets, have long been a mainstay of Central and Latin American celebrations.

 What kinds of images spring into your mind when you consider ways that garland has been made or displayed?